migueldiab/base-project/README.md

 ## Asset pipeline changes

-* Removed cofee script from the asset pipeline.
+* Removed coffee script from the asset pipeline.
 I like it but for some reason I feel much comfortable with plain old js in my projects.
 * 2 manifest files one for the public site *application.[js|css]* and another one for the admin section *admin.[js|css]*.
     * The manifests do not require_tree only specific files.
 I prefferr to manually include what I'm using.
 * [bootstrap-rails](https://github.com/anjlab/bootstrap-rails) using version 3.0.